Independent Presbyterian Church (Birmingham, Alabama): Architecture

 Although Dr. Edmonds had initially opposed the building of an elaborate church building, his attitude and that of the congregation eventually changed and in October 1922, the first phase of a neo-gothic structure on Birmingham's Highland Avenue was built.
-The facility was designed by the Birmingham firms of Warren, Knight and Davis, and Miller & Martin, and is in the English perpendicular style.
+The facility was designed by the Birmingham firms of Warren, Knight & Davis and Miller & Martin, and is in the English perpendicular style.
 The sanctuary itself was completed in 1926 and includes stained glass windows designed and manufactured by Nicola D'Ascenzo, noted artist and stained glass maker of Philadelphia, Pennsylvania, and said to be some of his finest work.

 Community Ministries

 One of the earliest ministries of the church was the establishment of the Children's Fresh Air Farm, which provided camping experiences to children of all backgrounds who would not otherwise have an opportunity to spend time in the country.
 The Fresh Air Farm was established in 1923 and continues to this day as a revamped summer learning program that furnishes tutoring and learning experiences to children of inner city schools.
 In 1978, as part of its ministries to older adults, the church formed the Kirkwood-by-the-River retirement community in Irondale, Alabama.
 The IPC Foundation, a 501(c)(3) entity, provides grants on an annual basis to both local and international groups for humanitarian and educational purposes.
 Other areas of focus include foreign outreach such as the Mwandi Missionary Hospital and School in Mwandi, Zambia, and the STAIR program furnishing tutoring for second grade students in the Birmingham city schools.
 The church has extensive educational and youth ministries.
-The church regularly sends mission groups to Mexico, to Africa and to the Ukraine, and its youth groups participate in service work at various locations in the United States and make an annual trip to the Presbyterian Conference Center in Montreat, North Carolina.
+The church regularly sends mission groups to Mexico, to Africa and to Ukraine, and its youth groups participate in service work at various locations in the United States and make an annual trip to the Presbyterian Conference Center in Montreat, North Carolina.